Major: Occupational safety and health

 Who is one of your favorite professors and why?

 One of my favorite professors is Dr. Kevin Revell [assistant dean for the Jesse D. Jones College of Science, Engineering and Technology] because he is always positive and willing to explain things in other ways to get students to understand.

 What have you enjoyed most about being a part of the Racer Band?
-What instrument(s)
+What instrument(s) do you play?

 I have enjoyed the tours more than anything else.
 I am in the drumline and play the tenor drums.

 What do you think sets Murray State apart from other universities?

 I think the atmosphere of the University is what sets Murray State apart from many other universities.
 Whenever you come to college for the first time, you expect chaos, partying and teachers who really don’t seem to care one way or another about whether or not you pass.
 Murray State isn’t like that.
 The teachers actually care about us.